aidando73/paxos/README.md

     - Time to fail
     - Time to restart
     - How many members
+    - ambition

 ### Getting Started
-I have submitted this entire folder to web-submission.
-However, in the case that there are problems.
-I've also included a zip file called project.zip.
-If all else fails, you can clone this project on https://github.com/REslim30/paxos.
+I have submitted this assignment a zip file called project.zip.
+In case of any issues with websub, you can clone this project on https://github.com/REslim30/paxos.
+I've included in the project.zip file the .git folder as proof that this work is mine.

 There is only one command you need to know: